The meaning of holistic data to public health

 Clinisys is the largest LIMS software provider in the world.
 Our intelligent diagnostic informatics solutions and expertise are designed to redefine the modern laboratory for more efficient collection, testing, analysis, and reporting of data across the full spectrum of public health disciplines.

-All built upon the shared Clinisys Laboratory Platform, our solutions help you bring together environmental, water, soil, and disease data with clinical laboratory data for complex data integrations and deep analytics.
+All built upon the shared Clinisys Platform, our laboratory information system solutions help you bring together environmental, water, soil, and disease data with clinical laboratory data for complex data integrations and deep analytics.
 These holistic insights will inevitably advance our understanding of how to protect human health and safety.
 Together, we can improve health outcomes across communities and around the globe.

 Interested in taking a more holistic approach to your public health laboratory’s data?
 Let’s start the conversation.